 May improve oral health in people with orthodontic appliances

-One study found that electric toothbrushes were particularly helpful for people with orthodontic appliances, such as braces, because it made brushing easier.
+found that electric toothbrushes were particularly helpful for people with orthodontic appliances, such as braces, because it made brushing easier.

 Among people with appliances who already had good oral health, plaque levels were about the same, whether they used an electric toothbrush or not.
 But if you find it difficult to clean your mouth while having orthodontic therapy, the electric toothbrush may improve your oral health.